Royal Tank Regiment: Interwar period

 On 4 April 1939, the Royal Tank Corps was renamed the Royal Tank Regiment and became a wing of the newly created Royal Armoured Corps.
 The eight Yeomanry Armoured Car Companies of the RTR were activated and transferred to the Royal Armoured Corps.
-Before the Second World War, Royal Tank Corps recruits were required to be at least 5 feet 4 inches tall.
+Before the Second World War, Royal Tank Corps recruits were required to be at least 5 ft 4 in tall.
 They initially enlisted for six years with the colours and a further six years with the reserve.
 They trained at the Royal Tank Corps Depot at Bovington Camp, Dorset for about eight months.

 Second World War

 Men of the Royal Tank Regiment in North Africa, 1941.

 Centurion tank in Korea, May 1953.

 The 2nd Royal Tank Regiment with the Challenger 2 MBT during live-fire training exercises in Germany in 2004.

 At the outbreak of war, the regiment consisted of 20 battalions, 8 regular and 12 territorial.